Testing enetcache

 }

 author and a license.
-We are stating that "I need at least 13.0.0 of cms-core" and we tell the autoloader
+We specify that "I need at least 13.0.0 of cms-core" and we tell the autoloader

-The extension already contains some unit tests that extend typo3/
+The extension contains unit tests that extend the typo3/ base

 <?php